-The District has an investment in The Energy Authority ("TEA"), a nonprofit corporation headquartered in Jacksonville, Florida, and incorporated in Georgia.
+The District has an investment in TEA, a nonprofit corporation headquartered in Jacksonville, Florida, and incorporated in Georgia.
 TEA provides public power utilities access to dedicated resources and advanced technology systems.
-The District's interest in TEA is 17.65% as of December 31, 2022 and 2021.
-In addition to the District, the following utilities have interests of 17.65% each as of December 31, 2022: American Municipal Power, Inc.; JEA (Florida); Municipal Energy Authority of Georgia; and South Carolina Public Service Authority (a.k.a.
+The District's interest in TEA is 17.65% as of December 31, 2023 and 2022.
+In addition to the District, the following utilities have interests of 17.65% each as of December 31, 2023: American Municipal Power, Inc.; JEA (Florida); Municipal Energy Authority of Georgia; and South Carolina Public Service Authority (a.k.a.
 Santee Cooper).
-The following utilities have interests in TEA of 5.875% each as of December 31, 2022: City Utilities of Springfield, Missouri and Gainesville Regional Utilities (Florida).
+The following utilities have interests in TEA of 5.875% each as of December 31, 2023; City Utilities of Springfield, Missouri, and Gainesville Regional Utilities (Florida).
+The Municipal Energy Authority of Georgia terminated its interest in TEA on March 31, 2024, which increased the District's interest in TEA to 21.43% on April 1, 2024.
+There were no significant financial impacts to the District other than the increased ownership percentage from this change.

-Such investment was \$26.2 million and \$21.8 million as of December 31, 2022 and 2021, respectively.
+Such investment was \$27.9 million and \$26.2 million as of December 31, 2023 and 2022, respectively.
 TEA's revenues and costs are allocated to members pursuant to Settlement Procedures under the Operating Agreement.
 TEA is the District's market participant in SPP's Integrated Market and provides the District gas contract management and other services.
 The District accounts for its investment in TEA under the equity method of accounting.

-As a member of TEA, the District made payment of a membership fee and certain contributions to capital and is providing certain guarantees for electric trading and other activities by TEA.
+As a member of TEA, the District made payment of a membership fee and certain contributions to capital and is providing certain guarantees for electric trading activities by TEA.
 Such guarantees have been authorized as Credit Obligations under the General Resolution on a parity with the General Revenue Bonds.
-The guarantees include \$25.0 million to support business growth and trading due to TEA's California Community Aggregation program that provides for TEA or others to supply electricity to communities that were previously served by investorowned utilities.
 The District was obligated to guaranty, directly or indirectly, a share of TEA's electric trading activities.
-The total amount guaranteed by the District for TEA's electric trading and other activities, including the California Community Aggregation Program, was up to \$85.0 million, as of December 31, 2022, which any party claiming and prevailing under the guaranty might incur and be entitled to recover under its contract with TEA.
+The total amount guaranteed by the District for TEA's electric trading was \$60.0 million, as of December 31, 2023, which any party claiming and prevailing under the guaranty might incur and be entitled to recover under its contract with TEA.
 Generally, the District's guaranty obligations for electric trading would arise if TEA did not make the contractually required payment for energy, capacity, or transmission which was delivered or made available or if TEA failed to deliver or provide energy, capacity, or transmission as required under a contract.

 The District's exposure relating to TEA is limited to the District's investment in TEA, any accounts receivable from TEA, and trade guarantees provided to TEA by the District.
-Upon the District making any payments under its electric guaranty, it has certain contribution rights with the other members of TEA in order that payments made under the TEA member guarantees would be equalized ratably, based upon each member's interest in TEA and the guarantees they have provided.
+Upon the District making any payments under its electric quaranty, it has certain contribution rights with the other members of TEA in order that payments made under the TEA member guarantees would be equalized ratably, based upon each member's interest in TEA and the guarantees they have provided.
 After such contributions have been made, the District would only have recourse against TEA to recover amounts paid under the guarantee.
 The term of this guarantee is generally indefinite, but the District has the right to reduce and/or terminate its guarantee obligations by providing advanced notice to the beneficiaries thereof.
 Such termination of its guarantee obligations only applies to TEA transactions not yet entered into at the time the termination takes effect.
-The District did not record any liabilities for these guarantees as of December 31, 2022 and 2021.
+The District did not record any liabilities for these guarantees as of December 31, 2023 and 2022.